 Caroline Kisko, Kennel Club Secretary, said: “The Kennel Club is very proud of these five finalists, but the ultimate prize of Breed Health Coordinator of the Year is in the hands of dog lovers.
 We actively encourage breed enthusiasts to engage in shameless promotion of their favourite candidate if they so wish, and are hoping the message is spread far and wide about all the good work done by people such as these on behalf of dogs.
 May the best woman win!”

-Voting is now open here and closes on 1st December.
+Voting closes on 1st December.
 The winner will be announced at a special awards luncheon at the Kennel Club in London on 9th December where the Kennel Club Chairman, Simon Luxmoore, will present the award.